robusta-dev/kubernetes-demos/README.md

 ## High overhead of GKE Nodes

-GKE reserves an unreasonably large amount of CPU for nodes themselves.
-Users pay for this CPU but it is unavailable to applications.
+On GKE, nodes can reserve more than 50% of CPU for themselves.
+Users pay for CPU that is unavailable to applications.

 To see this for yourself:
 1. Create a default GKE cluster with autopilot disabled.
 Don't change any other settings.